nisha11shahi/nisha11shahi/README.md

 Welcome to my page! :smiley:

-Hi I am Nisha Shahi, Application Developer, currenly living in Missouri.
+<h1 align="center">Hi I am Nisha Shahi, a passionate application developer from Missouri. </h1>

 I graduated with a Masters degree in Applied Computer Science on Spring 2020 from Southeast Missouri State University.
 I am proficient in C#, ASP.NET MVC, JavaScript, and Python.
 Out of these programming languages, I feel comfortable working with ASP.NET MVC applications.
 In my current role, I'm working mainly with ASP.NET MVC to create web applications that worked across multiple platforms.

 ###### _Im looking for a new role, open to Full-time SDE roles_ :computer: